Trofim Lysenko: Work in Azerbaijan

 In October 1925, Lysenko was sent to Azerbaijan, to a breeding station in the city of Ganja.
 The Ganja breeding station was part of the staff of the All-Union Institute of Applied Botany and New Crops (now the Institute of Plant Industry), created in 1925, which was headed by Nikolai Vavilov.
 The director of the station at that time was Nikolai Derevitsky, a specialist in mathematical statistics in agronomy.
-Derevitsky set Lysenko the task of introducing legume crops (lupine, clover, peavine, vetch) into Azerbaijan, which could solve the problem of starvation of livestock in early spring, as well as increasing soil fertility when plowing these crops in the spring.
+Derevitsky set Lysenko the task of introducing legume crops (lupine, clover, peavine, vetch) into Azerbaijan, in hopes of solving the problem of starvation of livestock in early spring, as well as increasing soil fertility when plowing these crops in the spring.
 Vavilov had done experiments on converting winter wheat into spring wheat.
 It was Vavilov who initially supported Lysenko and encouraged him in his work.
 In an article, Pravda correspondent Vitaly Fedorovich described his first impression of the meeting with Lysenko:

 If you judge a person by first impression, then this Lysenko will leave you with a feeling of toothache - God bless him, he is a sad-looking person.
 And he is stingy with his words, and insignificant in face - all I remember is his gloomy eye, crawling along the ground with such an air as if, at least, he was going to kill someone.

 Lysenko had a difficult time trying to grow various crops (such as peas and wheat) through the harsh winters.
 However, when he announced success, he was praised in the Soviet newspaper Pravda for his claims to have discovered a method to fertilize fields without using fertilizers or minerals, and to have shown that a winter crop of peas could be grown in Azerbaijan, "turning the barren fields of the Transcaucasus green in winter, so that cattle will not perish from poor feeding, and the peasant Turk will live through the winter without trembling for tomorrow."

 Soon, Lysenko married one of the interns who trained under him, Alexandra Baskova.
 During the same period, breeder Donat Dolgushin, a future academic and supporter of Lysenko, began working with Lysenko.

 Lysenko speaking at the Kremlin in 1935.
 Behind him are Stanislav Kosior, Anastas Mikoyan, Andrei Andreyev and Joseph Stalin.